The teacher as student: staying nourished

 The concept of beginner’s mind, drawn from Zen Buddhism, encourages you to meet each moment without assumptions.
 It’s a mindset of openness, even in familiar territory.
 Instead of leaning on expertise, you stay connected to discovery and listening.
 For yoga teachers, this can bring freshness to practice and teaching alike.

-For teachers, this can lso feel vulnerable.
+For teachers, this can also feel vulnerable.
 You’re used to offering clarity.
 But real learning often begins when you loosen that role.
 You follow sensation, allow process, and create space for insight to emerge gradually.
 This is where depth grows.

 Your students feel it